PlutoLang/plutolang.github.io/docs/Runtime Environment/String.md

 Splits a string by a separator.
 #### Parameters
 1. The string to split.
 2. The separator to split a string by.
 This can be any string.
+Defaults to `,`.
 3. An optional limit for the returned table size.
 #### Returns
 A table.